-The sky emission is increasing with decreasing elevation due to the increasing path length through the atmosphere.
-At the same time, however, the tropospheric absorption is increasing and therefore also the system temperature of the receiver.
+The sky emission increases with decreasing elevation due to the increasing path length through the atmosphere.
+At the same time, however, the tropospheric absorption increases and therefore also the system temperature of the receiver.
 At 115 GHz the troposphere is fairly opaque and model calculations show that elevation angles larger than 30° give the highest signal to system-temperature ratio (Forkman et al., 2003a).
-For practical reasons we have chosen an elevation angle of 90° but the zenith observation direction also minimizes Doppler shift effects due to horizontal movement of mesospheric air.
+For practical reasons we have chosen an elevation angle of 90° but the zenith observation direction also